Environment, Territory and Society

 - URBAN TRANSITIONS, ‘Urban’: we study the diverse set of socio-economic and socio-ecological processes, practices and problems linked to the relentless expansion and reconfigurations of human (and non-human) geographies; ‘Transitions’: we explore the present of urbanisation with a normative tension aimed at thinking, envisioning and shaping more just, inclusive and sustainable futures.
 Our research is intrinsically interdisciplinary and transdisciplinary, striving to ensure an open, diverse and interconnected view of problems and solutions (hub website).

-Research in the ATS GI is often done in collaboration with researchers from other scientific areas outside the social sciences and in international partnerships.
+Research in the ATS RG is often done in collaboration with researchers from other scientific areas outside the social sciences and in international partnerships.
 Projects funded by the Foundation for Science and Technology and the European Commission, as well as several other public and private entities, both for profit and non-profit, are being developed.
-Members of the GI take part in the Interdisciplinary Thematic Networks and in College F3 Food Farming Forestry of ULisboa.